 My first event was Weightlifting and I was lucky enough to be allocated the role in ‘field of play’, which means I was right near the stage where all the action was.
 This was fantastic as I got to watch all the competition up close but at the same time was always on the alert in case an injury occurred.
 This role was always alongside one of our doctors as well as the Weightlifting Federation Doctor.
 I had my first moment on television at this event because anyone watching the live streaming could see me sitting near the stage.
 (I made sure my family spotted me!)

-Day 2 my role changed and I was in the Medical Facility and moved between the warm up area of the Badminton and Weightlifting.
+On day 2 my role changed and I was in the Medical Facility and moved between the warm up area of Badminton and Weightlifting.
 Here I was available to treat any athlete from any Commonwealth country as required.

 Day 3 was another fantastic day as I was allocated ‘field of play’ for Badminton.
 What a fast and exciting game.
-I didn’t appreciate the skill of Badminton players until I sat court side for 4 hours.
-I had my second television appearance assisting our doctor with a athlete knee injury.
+I didn’t appreciate the skill of Badminton players until I sat courtside for 4 hours.
+I had my second television appearance assisting our doctor with a athlete’s knee injury.

 Day 4, 5 and 6 continued with daily Badminton, but the highlight of the games for me was Day 5 doing ‘field of play’ for the Para Powerlifting.
 I was amazed and in awe of these athletes with such strength and courage.